promptfoo/promptfoo/site/blog/cyberseceval.md

 # How to run CyberSecEval with Promptfoo

-Want to evaluate your LLM's cybersecurity defenses?
+Your LLM's security is only as strong as its weakest prompt.
 This guide shows you how to use [Promptfoo](https://github.com/promptfoo/promptfoo) to run standardized cybersecurity evaluations against any AI model, including OpenAI, Ollama, and HuggingFace models.

 Importantly, Promptfoo also allows you to run these evaluations **on your application** rather than just the base model.
 This is important because behavior will vary based on how you've wrapped any given model.